2 min testUpdated April 2026Reviewed by the Tinnitus Relief App team

 What does a high score mean?

 A high score means tinnitus is significantly impacting your quality of life.
-It is not a measure of danger — most chronic tinnitus is not medically dangerous.
+It is not a measure of danger — chronic tinnitus is generally not medically dangerous.
 A high score indicates that management strategies and professional support would be beneficial.

 Should I see a doctor if my tinnitus is sudden or in one ear?